-on The name of a table as a string, symbol or SQL expression, a list of such names or NIL.
+owner A string, NIL or :all. database A database object which defaults to default-database. on The name of a table as a string, symbol or SQL expression, a list of such names or NIL. result A list of strings.